StarMethod/StarMethod/README.md

 This may help distinguish genuine external motion from internally generated apparent motion caused by effects such as autokinesis, microsaccades, atmospheric scintillation, hand tremor amplification, or smartphone stabilization artifacts.

+Help Evaluate the STAR Method.
+Astronomy classes, astronomy clubs, drone clubs, skywatching groups, and other interested observers can help test whether the STAR Method reduces false reports of apparent motion in distant point-light sources utilizing, "33_STAR_Method_You_Can_Help_v1_10.pdf"; which will, "Help Evaluate the STAR Method - A Citizen-Science Observational Test".

      1. Extend Thumb, Brace Arm Firmly
      2. Align UAP at End of Thumb
      3. Keep Hand Steady